MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 Most Pyramid code returns values in the `'val` register, while patchpoint code returns values on the stack.
 I would prefer that inline assembly not be necessary for something as common as remembering the contract creator, so expect this to change in the future.

-The most common use is storing values known only at deployment, but the mechanism of editing bytecode at deploy-time is pretty general: You could inline functions located in another contract, or make people run "encrypted code" that is only decrypted on deployment with sufficient money.
+The most common use is storing values known only at deployment, but the mechanism of editing bytecode at deploy-time is pretty general: You could inline functions located in another contract, or make people run "encrypted code" that is only decrypted on deployment.

 ## Future